BiasedKiwi/Hadum-Bot/README.md

 ### Moderation

 - [x] Add masskick and massban commands.
 - [ ] Add support for reasons in massban/masskick commands.

+### Miscellaneous

+- [ ] Add a role manager to create roles and assign them easily.

 ## ♻ Changelog